AKEckhardt/AKEckhardt.github.io/_pages/akegroup/AnahitaSafiyan.md

 During her BSc studies, Anahita was doing projects in the Application of Cubic Ordered Mesoporous Polymers with Hydrogen Sulfate Unite as a Catalyst in Esterification Reactions.
 In October 2023  Anahita moved to Germany and started her work as an intern student for the next six months in the Eckhardt-lab.
-In April 2024 she joined as a PhD student funded by a DAAD scholarship.
+In April 2024 she joined the group as a PhD student funded by a DAAD scholarship.
 </p>